rohitnikamm/obsidian/neuro-anat-notes/Spinal Cord 2.md

 *where do cuneate fasciculus fibers ascend from in the body?*
 *what does cuneate fasciculus mean?*

+- SpinoCerebellar Tracts
+*why does this tract travel to the cerebellum, yet the other two tracts travel to the somatosensory cortex?*
+*is the cerebellum contralateral or ipsilateral?*

 - Anterolateral System
 *what does decussate mean?*
 *is the somatosensory cortex contralateral or ipsilateral?*
 *where does the tract travel to?*

-- SpinoCerebellar Tracts
-*why does this tract travel to the cerebellum, yet the other two tracts travel to the thalamus?*
-*is the cerebellum contralateral or ipsilateral?*